MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/realtime-agents-analytics.md

 :::image type="content" source="media/realtime-agent insights.png" alt-text="Screenshot of real-time agent insights report":::

-For details on metrics displayed in the Agents report, go to Omnichannel analytics metrics.
+For details on metrics displayed in the Agents report, go to [Use Omnichannel for Customer Service metrics](oc-metrics-dimensions.md#use-omnichannel-for-customer-service-metrics).

 ## Interactive charts